 All Dayton population data above are from the US Census Bureau.

-The population data for Dayton are from the Census 2000, Census 2010, the Census' American Community Survey 2015 5-year estimates and the Census' 2016 Population Estimates.
-The demographic data for Canton, Elmwood Place, Empire, Fairview, and Parma are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2015 5-year estimates, and were downloaded on December 2016.
+The population data for Dayton are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
+The demographic data for Canton, Elmwood Place, Parma, and Winchester are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group